Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 ### Monitoring

 To use the serial monitoring function, toggle the programmers switch to *Serial* as shown below, and then connect Transmitting and Receiving Data lines as well as GND to their corresponding pins. ***Keep in Mind RX and TX lines must be switched between the programmer board and the target,*** with Transmitting of one going to Receiving of the other and vise versa.
+Here, as prior, you can also run a VCC line to your target board, which provides 5v.

+!!! note "Note"

-Here, as prior, you can also run a VCC line to your target board, which provides 5v. **NOTE** - connecting the UPDI line here is totally ok, as the switch disconnects it from communication when in monitoring mode.
+    Connecting the UPDI line here is totally ok, as the switch disconnects it from communication when in monitoring mode.
 The wiring shown here is just the required connections for Serial monitoring.

 <center>